-We will issue (i) the 2023 Notes under an indenture (the Base Indenture), dated as of August 1, 2014, among us, certain of our subsidiaries party thereto and The Bank of New York Mellon Trust Company, N.A., as trustee (the trustee), as supplemented by a third supplemental indenture (together with the Base Indenture, the 2023 Notes Indenture) that we will enter into on the closing date with the trustee to establish the form and terms of the 2023 Notes, (ii) the 2028 Notes Indenture) that we will enter into on the closing date with the trustee to establish the form and terms of the 2028 Notes, and (iii) the 2028 Notes Indenture) that we will enter into on the closing date with the trustee to establish the form and terms of the 2028 Notes, and (iii) the 2048 Notes under the Base Indenture, as supplemented by a fifth supplemental indenture (together with the Base Indenture, the 2048 Notes Indenture) that we will enter into on the closing date with the trustee to establish the form and terms of the 2048 Notes.
+We will issue (i) the 2023 Notes under an indenture (the Base Indenture), dated as of August 1, 2014, among us, certain of our subsidiaries party thereto and The Bank of New York Mellon Trust Company, N.A., as trustee (the trustee), as supplemented by a third supplemental indenture (together with the Base Indenture, the 2023 Notes Indenture) that we will enter into on the closing date with the trustee to establish the form and terms of the 2023 Notes, (ii) the 2028 Notes under the Base Indenture, as supplemented by a fourth supplemental indenture (together with the Base Indenture, the 2028 Notes, and (iii) the 2048 Notes under the Base Indenture, as supplemented by a fifth supplemental indenture (together with the Base Indenture, the 2048 Notes Indenture) that we will enter into on the closing date with the trustee to establish the form and terms of the 2048 Notes.
 The term "Indenture" in this description of notes refers to the 2023 Notes Indenture, the 2028 Notes Indenture or the 2048 Notes Indenture, or all of them, as the context may require.
 The term "Notes" in this description of notes refers to the 2023 Notes, the 2028 Notes or the 2048 Notes, or all of them, as the context may require.
 Each series of Notes will constitute a new series of debt securities under the applicable Indenture.